bmschrad/vim-bootcamp/slides/vbc-day1.md

     - modify/\copy/\paste lines, words, characters
     - undo and redo changes
     - all other modes start from normal mode
-^
+    - *Esc* will always bring you back to normal mode ^

 * _Insert Mode_ (a lot like the default mode in a modeless editor)